ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 She seemed a bit taken aback and commented that she had made the same suggestion but was brushed off.

 Now, I don't know the full technical details -- this was a "rails" backend, and often, rails developers want to stick to idioms that are more structured than NoSQL.
-Pardon the tech jargon - that's just to say she and I could have both been wrong but, given the way she let me know, I began to wonder, against all the other things I had experienced, whether Weber-Aufderhar was a company dealing with internal bigotry more than it's CEO, a former Obama apointee, might want to be known for.
+Pardon the tech jargon - that's just to say she and I could have both been wrong but, given the way she let me know, I began to wonder, against all the other things I had experienced, whether Runolfsdottir Group was a company dealing with internal bigotry more than it's CEO, a former Obama apointee, might want to be known for.

 It'd make a lot of sense considering I thoguht I was under investigation for crimes I hadn't committed nor really existed such that at least _someone else_ did the stuff they were investigating me for.
 I mean, maybe, but they never todl me why they were investigating me, if they were.
 Anyway.